Physics A Level

 Is this course right for me?

 Successful physics students enjoy maths and particularly algebra.
 They are curious about how things work and thrive on the challenges of problem solving.
 They work effectively both on their own and in groups.
 They work carefully and with precision in both their practical and written work.
 Students will succeed most if they are self-motivated independent learners.
 Flipped learning is used for all topics, lessons are interactive and build upon independent study.
 There are lots of opportunities to get help and support from the department.
 Mathematical fluency is vital for success at A level.
 We run an ‘in-house’ Maths for Physics course for students who do not do A level Maths but this does not lead to a qualification.
+If you want to study Physics at University you must study Maths A level as well.

 A Physics A Level is a great starting point for a career in scientific research, as well as in a range of careers in business, finance, IT, astrophysics, geophysics, materials science, forensic science, medical science (e.g. Medical Physicist) and engineering.
 Physics will help you to build up your problem solving, research, and analytical skills.
 With these skills you will be able to test out new ideas plus question and investigate other peoples’ theories, which is useful for any kind of job that involves research or debate.
 Job roles where Physics is useful would include: Metallurgist, Nanotechnologist, Radiation Protection Practitioner, Teacher.
 Jobs where your degree would be useful include: Investment Analyst, Meteorologist, Nuclear Engineer, Operational Researcher, Patent Attorney, PPC Specialist and Systems Developer.
 Useful websites include the Institute of Physics, Physics.org, All About Careers and The Apprenticeship Guide.